fayetumaliuan/s3-migration-task/README.md

 This python script lists all objects in a legacy bucket, copies object to the new bucket, updates the database for the new path, and deletes the object from the old path using parallel execution.

+Before running the migration tool (all images under the legacy bucket under image folder):
 ![Before running the migration tool (all images under the legacy bucket under image folder)](image.png)

+After running the migration tool (all images under the production bucket under avatar folder):
 ![After running the migration tool (all images under the production bucket under avatar folder)](image-1.png)

+The database is updated to the new path locations as well:
 ![The database is updated to the new path locations as well](image-2.png)

 > In case the job fails in any of these steps, the python file can be ran again since the old path/object is only deleted once this whole process is completed.
-If > the job fails, all the remaining objects in the old path can be re-ran until all objects are moved and deleted from the old path.
+If the job fails, all the remaining objects in the old path can be re-ran until all objects are moved and deleted from the old path.

 How to run migration-tool.py